Jo Lustig: Lustig in films

 In 1985 Jo produced The Doctor and the Devils a historical thriller.
 In 1987 there came his best-known venture, 84 Charing Cross Road, in which he was associate producer.
 In 1989 he started to specialise in television documentaries about musicians, starting with The Unforgettable Nat 'King.
 Blondes: Anita Ekberg was also in 1999.
 Diana Dors was on television in 1999.
 Maria Callas : life and art (1999) was produced by Jo for video release.
-He died of cancer on May 29, 1999 in Cambridge, England.